-- 1. For Research Use Only. - 2.
+- 1. This kit is intended for Research Use Only.
+Not for use in diagnostic procedures. - 2.
 Human blood components used in the preparation of the standard sera have been tested and found to be nonreactive for hepatitis B surface antigen and HIV I. Since no known method can ever offer complete assurance that products derived from human blood will not transmit hepatitis or other viral infections, it is recommended to handle these standard sera in the same way as potentially infectious material.
-Dispose donor samples and all materials used to perform this test as if they contain infectious agents. - 3.
+Dispose samples and all materials used to perform this test as if they contain infectious agents. - 3.
 Do not mix reagents or coated microtiter strips from kits with different lot numbers. - 4.
 Some kit components contain sodium azide as a preservative.
 In order to prevent the formation of potentially explosive metal azides in laboratory plumbing, flush drains thoroughly after disposal of these solutions.